 Whisk in the coconut milk and bring the mixture to a simmer, whisking often, until the sauce becomes smooth.
 Reduce the heat to low and continue to cook for 1 minute.

 Step 4 – Whisk in the Remaining Ingredients

 Remove the pan from the heat.
-Stir in the soy sauce, rice vinegar, lime juice, and 2 tablespoons of the green onions.
+Stir in the soy sauce or tamari, rice vinegar, lime juice, and 2 tablespoons of the green onions.
 Season to taste if it needs any additional salt.